 top of page

-Long Lake Aquatic Plant Control Program
+Long Lake Plant Control Program

 Nuisance aquatic plant control is the primary focus of the Long Lake improvement program.
 In managing aquatic plants, it is important to remember that most plants are beneficial to the lake.
 The objective of a sound aquatic plant control program is to remove plants only from problem areas where nuisance growth is occurring.
 Excessive removal of aquatic plants can have negative consequences.
 For example, broad-spectrum herbicide treatments can result in algae blooms and reduced water clarity which, in turn, can be detrimental to the fishery.
 Maintaining a diversity of native plants is as important as controlling nuisance and exotic species.